EOSIO/welcome/docs/80_tutorials/10_bios-boot-sequence.md

 **Deploy**

-Now deploy the latest version of the `eosio.system` contract:
+Now deploy the the `eosio.system` contract:

 ```shell
 cleos set contract eosio EOSIO_CONTRACTS_DIRECTORY/eosio.system/
 ```

 ## 2. Transition from single genesis producer to multiple producers

 In the next set of steps, we will transition from a single block producer (the genesis node) to multiple producers.
 Up to this point, only the built-in `eosio` account is privileged and can sign blocks.
 The target is to manage the blockchain by a collection of elected producers, operating under a rule of **2/3 + 1** producers agreeing before a block is final.

 Producers are chosen by election.
 The list of producers can change.
 Rather than giving privileged authority directly to any producer, the governing rules are associated with a special built-in account named `eosio.prods`.
 This account represents the group of elected producers.
 The `eosio.prods` account (effectively the producer group) operates using permissions defined by the `eosio.msig` contract.